 The 39 deed-restricted low-income units will be priced to be affordable to households earning at or below 80% of the Area Median Income — approximately $90,000 per year for a family of four in Santa Barbara County (2025 figures).
 Based on standard affordability formulas, that translates to purchase prices in the range of $350,000 to $450,000.
 In a market where the median Carpinteria home sells for $1.4 million, these are the only for-sale homes that a teacher, firefighter, healthcare worker, or local service employee could realistically purchase.
 The project is partnering with People's Self-Help Housing to administer the affordable component.

-For those genuinely concerned about the rookery: the Chevron facility immediately to the west — with its active industrial operations, truck traffic, dock equipment, and decades of heavy use — has been a far greater source of disturbance to the seals than a residential neighborhood set 600 feet back behind a vegetated buffer ever would be.
+The Chevron facility immediately to the west — with its active industrial operations, truck traffic, dock equipment, and decades of heavy use — has been a far greater source of disturbance to the seals than a residential neighborhood set 600 feet back behind a vegetated buffer ever would be.
 With Chevron's removal and the site restored to residential grade over the next two years, the overall environment around the rookery will materially improve.
 The Farm's native habitat restoration adds to that improvement.

 At 6.97 units per acre gross, The Farm is lower density than virtually every residential precedent in Carpinteria: